Minister: Vincent Mark Parenteau

 Tantalum Mining Corporation of Canada (Tanco)

-In advance of their submission to Manitoba, Tanco notified the MMF and requested to engage with Red River Métis Citizens regarding their Project.
-The MMF hosted a community engagement meeting in Lac du Bonnet on April 13, 2024, to gather Red River Métis comments, questions and concerns regarding Tanco's project.
-Over the summer of 2024, the MMF will be conducting a fulsome Red River Métis Knowledge, Land Use and Occupancy study.
-A final report will be produced and shared with Tanco in order to inform their project plans and ensure Red River Métis specific mitigation and accommodation are implemented.
+Tanco contacted the MMF and requested to engage with Red River Métis Citizens regarding their current and future operations at the Tanco Mine.
+The MMF hosted a community engagement meeting in Lac du Bonnet on April 13, 2024, to gather Red River Métis comments, questions and concerns regarding the Tanco Mine, and to select participants for the Red River Métis Knowledge, Land Use and Occupancy study.
+Over the summer of 2024, the MMF conducted several interviews with Red River Métis Citizens.
+A final report was produced and shared with Tanco in February 2025.

 Sio Silica - Silica Sand Project